-What Is An Aptitude Test? & How Are They So Beneficial?
+What Is An Aptitude Test & How Are They So Beneficial?

 Aptitude tests have grown dramatically in popularity in recent years.
-Because of this, they are coming up more and more in the interview process and in workplaces.
+Because of this, they are coming up more frequently in the interview process and in workplaces.
 While they are popping up more and more often, many people are still unaware of what exactly they are and what they are used for.

 With over 70% of large UK businesses using some kind of psychometric tests, it is hugely likely that you will come across them at some point.
 If that point is now and you are confused or worried as to what they are, worry not.

 In this article, we will detail what aptitude tests are, and what industries use them most and will also detail all their benefits.